LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Introduction

 \section{Introduction}

-Photometric variability is a common aspect of many astronomical objects, and the mechanism behind it is one of the most essential pieces of knowledge in astrophysics.
-Variable stars have played a significant role in time-domain astronomy for a long time, and the latter has emerged as a critical field of current astronomy and astrophysics.
-Cepheid variables, \citep{edd1917,pierce94,stetson96}, are a type of pulsating variable stars, and serve as standard candles to calculate distances to galaxies and even on a cosmological scale.
-Pulsating variable stars mainly include bright Asymptotic Giant Branch (AGB) Classical Cepheids, multi-mode pulsating RR Lyrae (RR), fast pulsating $\delta$ Scuti stars ($\delta$ Sct) and $\gamma$ Doradus stars ($\gamma$ Dor).
-They have different absolute magnitudes, pulsation modes, and mechanisms, representing different period-luminosity relations \citep{sterken05,Understanding}.
-The classification of variable stars, especially pulsating variables, has helped us understand the stellar formation and evolution, as well as the structure and combination of binaries and n-body systems \citep{keb1,keb2,keb3,keb4,keb5,keb6,keb7,keb8}.
+Photometric variability is a common feature among a wide range of astronomical objects, and understanding its underlying mechanisms is a fundamental goal in astrophysics.
+Variable stars, in particular, have long been central to the development of time-domain astronomy, a field that has become increasingly vital in modern astrophysical research.
+Among them, Cepheid variables \citep{edd1917,pierce94,stetson96} are well-known pulsating stars that serve as critical standard candles for measuring distances across galaxies and even on cosmological scales.

+Pulsating variable stars encompass several subclasses, including bright Asymptotic Giant Branch (AGB) stars, Classical Cepheids, multi-mode RR Lyrae (RR), $\delta$ Scuti stars ($\delta$ Sct) and $\gamma$ Doradus stars ($\gamma$ Dor) stars.
+These types differ in absolute magnitude, pulsation mode, and driving mechanism, leading to distinct period-luminosity relations \citep{sterken05,Understanding}.
+The accurate classification of these variable stars—especially pulsating ones—has significantly advanced our understanding of stellar formation and evolution, as well as the structure and dynamics of binary and n-body systems \citep{keb1,keb2,keb3,keb4,keb5,keb6,keb7,keb8}.

+Modern astronomy has entered the era of big data.
+For instance, the Zwicky Transient Factory (ZTF, \citealt{ZTF14}) at Palomar Observatory uses a 1.2m telescope with a $47 deg^2$ field of view to scan the sky every two days, generating approximately 1TB of raw data nightly \citep{maha19ztf}.
+The upcoming Global Open Transient Telescope Array (GOTTA, \citealt{sitian21}) will deploy over one hundred 1-meter telescopes worldwide, each with a $25 deg^2$ field of view, monitoring the sky in the $g$, $r$, and $i$ bands.
+It is expected to observe more than $1,000 deg^2$ every 30 minutes, producing around 40GB of raw data per minute.

+To handle such massive data volumes efficiently, machine learning techniques have become essential for automated analysis.
+Moreover, as the GOTTA plans to integrate Large Language Model (LLM)-based agents for intelligent control \citep{wang2024SWT}, it is crucial to limit the computational cost of machine learning models to ensure seamless integration with these AI-driven systems.
+Therefore, there is a pressing need for an effective and efficient pipeline for variable star identification and classification that supports low-cost computation and flexible input structures.
+In this work, we adopt transfer learning and a Mixture-of-Experts (MoE) approach to meet these requirements.